Sicily in the Movies

 The Leopard, Cinema Paradiso, Divorce Italian Style

 In the 1960’s Burt Lancaster starred in a film called ‘The Leopard’ about an elderly Sicilian aristocrat coming to the end of his days.
 The main character finds his world changing and his wealth dwindling, as his palaces crumble and his health deteriorates.
 The story is set in the 19th century when famous patriots like Garibaldi were fighting to unify the peninsula of Italy and the island of Sicily into a single ‘nation state’.
-Inspired by the book written by Guiseppe Tomasi di Lampedusa, himself a Sicilian nobleman, the story follows the lives of a wealthy Sicilian family as their world changes for ever.
+Inspired by the book written by Giuseppe Tomasi di Lampedusa, himself a Sicilian nobleman, the story follows the lives of a wealthy Sicilian family as their world changes for ever.
 It portrays a land of majestic palaces, civil unrest and fading dreams.
 To add romance to the brew Lampedusa wrote only one novel and failed to get it published during his lifetime.
 It wasn’t until after his death that Giorgio Bassani (himself a famous novelist) recognised the quality and elegance of Lampedusa’s manuscript and organised its publication.
 The book is lyrical, evocative and atmospheric.
 The descriptions of the interior of the family home, a huge palace falling into disrepair have stayed with me for years.
 The book was such a success that a film followed five years later (1963).
 The film is beautifully composed and uses a selection of majestic palaces (see below) including the beautifully named ‘Donnafugata’ (Escaping Woman).
 Burt Lancaster stars as The Prince – he is magnificent in the role, haughty and aristocratic and at the same time sensitive and vulnerable.